How To Deal With Student Hangovers

-As you are getting ready to go out, leave yourself a big drink of water by your bed for when you get back.
-A pint glass is good, and a Myprotein gallon bottle is even better.
-Take a huge drink when you get in and you’ll give your body a fighting chance to swerve the suffering.
-You’ll also appreciate having some left to drink when you first wake up, too.
+As you’re getting ready to go out, leave yourself a big drink of water by your bed for when you get back.
+A pint glass is good, our Gallon Hydrator is even better.
+Remember to rehydrate when you get in and you’ll give your body a fighting chance to swerve the suffering.
+Plus, you’ll also appreciate having some left to drink when you first wake up.

 The Science: The key electrolytes that make us healthy are sodium, potassium, magnesium, calcium, chloride, hydrogen phosphate and hydrogen carbonate.
-Alcohol makes the body use up these electrolytes at a far greater rate than normal.
-Replenishing them will help the body to convert and expel the toxins in the body that alcohol has so cruelly filled you with.
+Alcohol can make the body use up and lose these electrolytes at a far greater rate than normal, so replenishing them will help you get back to feeling normal.
+They’ll also help the body to convert and expel the toxins that alcohol has so cruelly filled you with.

-The Science: Ginger is what’s known as a “carmaniative” and helps the body to soothe your digestive system and any rid the body of a build-up of gas that might cause pain and bloating.
+The Science: Ginger is what’s known as a “carminative” and helps to soothe your digestive system and rid the body of a build-up of gas that might cause pain and bloating.

 Even if the thought of food makes you want to hurl, eating something will speed up the healing process.
-The best foods to consume are high calorie but easily digestible things.
-So swap your full English for beans on toast, or a banana.
+The best foods to have are high-calorie but easily digestible, so swap your Full English Breakfast for simple beans on toast, or even just a banana.

-The Science: Your body is using up a lot of energy trying to expel the toxins you have inflicted on yourself.
-You need to fuel the healing engine with calories by having something to eat.
-High-fat foods are harder to the body to breakdown.
-So a greasy sausage sandwich will cause your body far more effort (and risks the body rejecting it while it concentrates on the hangover at hand).
-Whereas high calorie, low-fat items like beans or bananas will quickly give your body a hit of energy to continue the repair work.
+The Science: Your body is using up a lot of energy trying to expel the toxins you have inflicted on yourself, and you need to fuel the healing engine with calories by having something to eat.
+High-fat foods are harder for the body to break down, so a greasy sausage sandwich is probably not the best way forward as it’ll take you far more effort and there’s a higher risk the body might just reject it.
+High-calorie, low-fat items like beans and bananas will quickly give your body a hit of energy to continue the repair work.